Backend API

 Auto-derived URLs:

-LOGTO_ISSUER = https://{TENANT_ID}.logto.app
+LOGTO_ISSUER = https://{LOGTO_TENANT_ID}.logto.app

-LOGTO_AUDIENCE = https://{TENANT_DOMAIN}/api
+LOGTO_AUDIENCE = https://{LOGTO_TENANT_DOMAIN}/api

-JWKS_ENDPOINT = https://{TENANT_ID}.logto.app/oidc/jwks
+JWKS_ENDPOINT = https://{LOGTO_TENANT_ID}.logto.app/oidc/jwks

-LOGTO_MANAGEMENT_BASE_URL = https://{TENANT_ID}.logto.app/api
+LOGTO_MANAGEMENT_BASE_URL = https://{LOGTO_TENANT_ID}.logto.app/api

-JWT_ISSUER = {TENANT_DOMAIN}
+JWT_ISSUER = {LOGTO_TENANT_DOMAIN}

 Email Configuration

-Configure SMTP settings in your environment:
+Configure SMTP in your .env (see .env.example for all variables):

 SMTP_HOST=smtp.gmail.com